rawpython/remi/README.md

 In order to see the user interface, open your preferred browser (I use Chrome) and type "http://127.0.0.1:8080".
 You can change the url address, edit the "configuration.py" file.

-Tested on Android, Linux, Windows.
+Tested on Android, Linux, Windows with Google Chrome web browser.